 There are plenty of cloud backup services you can use if you know how to set them up.
-It’s not that complicated but is usually beyond the skill level of most computer users.
-I recommend Backblaze for unlimited backup and iDrive for when you need to backup multiple computers and phones.
-There are many others that you might have heard of, such as Carbonyte, CrashPlan, Mozy, and others.
-Each has their own advantages and downfalls, so it helps to know an expert (hint ;)) to find out what’s best for your needs.
+It's not that complicated but is usually beyond the skill level of most computer users.
+I recommend Backblaze for unlimited backup and iDrive for when you need to back up multiple computers and phones.
+There are many others that you might have heard of, such as Carbonite, CrashPlan, Mozy, and others.
+Each has its own advantages and downfalls, so it helps to know an expert (hint ;)) to find out what's best for your needs.

 Cloud backup vs Cloud sync